 In these rare cases, you can slowly try to reduce your bids.
 That way, you’re more likely to keep buying the same placements, but at a lower price.
-And if you spend less and get about the same amount of conversions, your ROI will slip seamlessly into green numbers again.
+If you spend less and get about the same amount of conversions, your ROI will slip seamlessly into green numbers again.

 Look for offers with slightly higher payouts.

 Having an offer with a higher payout may seem like a bad idea to fight against a negative ROI, but bear with me, and I’ll tell you why it makes sense.

 I am not asking you to change the deal and start from scratch totally.
 I am saying you should check for a particular deal you’re already running on other affiliate networks.
 Oftentimes, many networks have the same deals/products, but you have a fair chance of finding the deal with a slightly higher payout because they all charge a different margin.